ofirnissan/ml_cellfree_dna/README.md

 ## Data:
 * Data files are the BAM files.
 * parse_data.py generates new tsv file that the DNABERT can work with, based on chosen data samples and metadata.
+You can use the output file of this script as an input data to DNABERT.

 ## For regression:
 * Right now the regression script just run the linear regression model on a tsv files (train + test).